akkartik/mu/Readme.md

 High level languages today seem to provide three kinds of benefits: expressiveness (e.g. nested expressions, classes), safety (e.g. type checking) and automation (e.g. garbage collection).
 An idealized assembly language gives up some expressiveness, but doesn't seem to affect the other benefits.
+So far Mu provides strong memory safety, lexical scope, generics, higher-order functions and safe concurrency.

 *Taking Mu for a spin*